 LeadIQ's integration with Salesforce allows you to save your captures to Salesforce as either Leads or Contacts right at the point of capture.
-As Team Admin, you can control the saving behavior and standardize how objects are created in Salesforce.
+It also enables you to update existing Leads or Contacts in your Salesforce with new data.
+As Team Admin, you can control how objects are created and updated in Salesforce.

 This doc will cover the following topics:

 - Required User Permissions